New Hampshire and Vermont Cancer Center Catchment Area Population Health Needs Assessment

 PSE Change Solution: The catchment area of the Dartmouth-Hitchcock Norris Cotton Cancer Center (Norris Cotton), located in Lebanon, New Hampshire, includes New Hampshire and Vermont, with about 40% of the catchment area’s population living in rural areas.
 Norris Cotton conducted a survey-based population health needs assessment to identify the cancer prevention and control needs of its catchment area, and to determine whether needs varied significantly between rural and urban residents.
 Different versions of the same survey were conducted via phone and online and assessed residents’ cancer-related attitudes, beliefs, and knowledge; access to cancer care and other health services; whether and how they access cancer-related information; and whether and how they’d like to receive cancer-related information.

-Main findings were that (1) while most survey participants reported their understanding that preventive measures can be taken to reduce their risk of developing cancer, most also indicated that it is hard to know what those preventive measures are; and (2) when hen survey participants were asked to identify information channels that they would be ‘extremely likely’ or ‘likely’ to use to access cancer-related information, the top ranked source for participants from all four Rural-Urban Community Areas (RUCAs)* was “doctor”.
+Main findings were that (1) while most survey participants reported their understanding that preventive measures can be taken to reduce their risk of developing cancer, most also indicated that it is hard to know what those preventive measures are; and (2) when survey participants were asked to identify information channels that they would be ‘extremely likely’ or ‘likely’ to use to access cancer-related information, the top ranked source for participants from all four Rural-Urban Community Areas (RUCAs)* was “doctor”.
 This regional survey of cancer communications, beliefs, and knowledge can help target outreach, education, and intervention activities related to cancer prevention and control in New Hampshire and Vermont

 *Geographic areas were classified into four RUCA categories: Urban, Large Rural, Small Rural and Isolated Rural (University of Washington Rural Health Research Center).